KudidalaPavan/Job-Hub-Connect/README.md

 - Project report/ Report of Project
 - Project Source Code/ Source Code of the Project
 - Note-Deliverable-1.txt / Directory of Deliverable -1
 - Note-Deliverable-2.txt / Directory of Deliverable -2
+- Phase-1 / First phase of project

 ## Project Overview